 The bill aims to eliminate child care licensing fees in Washington State by amending existing laws.
-Specifically, it modifies RCW 43.216.300 to state that the secretary "may not" charge fees for obtaining a child care license, removing previous provisions that allowed for fee waivers based on public health and safety considerations or financial disadvantages to the state.
-Additionally, the bill deletes the requirement for fees to be based on the department's costs for licensure and inspection, as well as the secretary's authority to establish these fees by rule.
+Specifically, it states that the secretary may not charge fees to licensees for obtaining a child care license, removing previous provisions that allowed for fee waivers based on public health and safety considerations or financial disadvantages to the state.
+The bill also deletes the requirement for fees to be based on the cost of licensure and inspection, as well as the secretary's authority to establish these fees by rule.

 Statutes affected: Original Bill: 43.216.300, 43.216.305